chrif/cocotte/doc/README.md

 ## Contributing

 Pull requests are welcome.
-Take a look at the [development documentation](development.md) doc.
+Take a look at the [development documentation](development.md).